 Box office

-The film's cinematography received praise.[33][34][35]
-The film's ensemble cast was also praised,[35][33] with Fiennes' and Castellitto's performances receiving particular acclaim.[34][36][37][38]
-The plot received some criticism,[39] with Katie Walsh of the Los Angeles Times calling it "a pretty thin and silly mystery ... that seems like it's deeper than it actually is."[40]IndieWire's David Ehrlich agreed that the film was "very silly but wonderfully staged ... even if the film might be a bit too convinced of its own dramatic import."[37]
-The Chicago Tribune's Michael Phillips praised the film's "delicious portraits in pursuit, deceit and evasion."[41]
+The film's cinematography and ensemble cast received praise.[33][34][35][33]
+However some criticism was met for the plot,[36] with Katie Walsh of the Los Angeles Times calling it "a pretty thin and silly mystery ... that seems like it's deeper than it actually is".[37]IndieWire's David Ehrlich agreed that the film was "very silly but wonderfully staged ... even if the film might be a bit too convinced of its own dramatic import".[38]
+The Chicago Tribune's Michael Phillips praised the film's "delicious portraits in pursuit, deceit and evasion".[39]

-^Under present canon law, it would have been illegal for Cardinal Benitez to attend the conclave, as in pectore appointments end with the Pope's death unless the Pope publicly announces the appointment.
-The novel attributes Benitez's presence to a recent change in canon law, but the film does not mention the change.[6]
+^Under canon law, it would have been illegal for Benitez to attend, as in pectore appointments end with the Pope's death unless the Pope publicly announces the appointment.
+The novel attributes Benitez's presence to a recent change in the law, although the film does not mention the change.[6]

-^In the Catholic Church, the title "Cardinal" goes between the titleholder's first and last names.[7]
+^In the Catholic Church, the title of "Cardinal" formally goes between the titleholder's first and last names.[7]

 ^This award does not have a single winner, but recognizes multiple films.